tmager/Composte/README.md

     -v $(pwd)/logs:/=\ /usr/src/logs -v $(pwd)/data:/=\ /usr/src/data \
     composte-server

+Clients are run as usual in this case.

 ## Source Code Tourist's Guide

 For your viewing pleasure or displaeasure, we provide an elided `tree` of the